USCbiostats/partition/README.md

 [![Coverage
 status](https://codecov.io/gh/malcolmbarrett/partition2/branch/master/graph/badge.svg)](https://codecov.io/github/malcolmbarrett/partition2?branch=master)

-# partition2
+# partition

-partition2 is a fast and flexible framework for agglomerative partitioning. partition uses an approach called Direct-Measure-Reduce to create new variables that maintain the user-specified minimum level of information.
+partition is a fast and flexible framework for agglomerative partitioning. partition uses an approach called Direct-Measure-Reduce to create new variables that maintain the user-specified minimum level of information.
 Each reduced variable is also interpretable: the original